danwolfgang/melody-theme-patrick/Patrick/readme.md

 flexible theme framework that makes it easy to create a unique site from this one design.

+* Integration with [Pictaculous](http://pictaculous.com) to create a unique color palette.
+Within Theme Options > Color Palette, supply an image URL to the Source Image tab of the Pictaculous Palette field.
+Select an extracted palette then assign palette colors to named locations of the theme, creating a unique look for your blog.

+* Further individualize your site with fonts from the [Google Web Fonts directory](http://www.google.com/webfonts).
+In Theme Options > Design you can select a different typeface (the font name), variation (regular, bold, italic, bold italic), and size for the body text and headings.

+* A variety of design options to help individualize your blog: one, two, and three column layouts; control element transparency; Entry and Page meta display position; and home page carousel (with the jQuery Carousel plugin).

+* Facebook and Twitter integration.
+Facebook Commenting, Like button, and Recommendations social plugins along with Open Graph meta are included.
+The Twitter retweet button is also included.

 # Prerequisites

 Patrick requires [Melody](http://openmelody.org) 1.0 or greater.
 It is not